-I’m a professional, experienced and thoughtful counselling psychotherapist with a clinic in Central Hove.
-As a humanistic therapist, my approach aims to foster greater self-awareness, encourage a deep sense self-confidence and self-esteem, help you develop new capabilities, and enable you to live with more self-determination and freedom.
+I’m an integrative psychotherapist with 10 years clinical experience, working from a peaceful, relaxing and easily accessible clinic in central Hove.
+If you're struggling to cope or feeling anxious or depressed, consider counselling with me.
+My approach - drawing on person-centred, existential, narrative and systemic perspectives - aims to help you foster greater self-awareness, encourage a deep sense self-confidence and self-esteem, help you develop new capabilities, and enable you to live with more self-determination and freedom.

-If you’re struggling with these kinds of challenges, like many of the people I’ve worked with, call me – because therapy can help.
+If you’re experiencing these kinds of challenges, like many of the men and women I’ve worked with, call me – because therapy can help.
 I'll work collaboratively with you, focusing on how you feel about yourself, the nature of your relationships with other people, and your sense of place in the world.
 You are at the heart of what we do and, rather than giving advice, I’m here to help you find your own way.
-Whether you’re seeking personal therapy or couples counselling, I can offer you a confidential and safe sanctuary and the means to move forward into a new future.
+Whether you’re seeking personal therapy or couples counselling, I can offer a confidential and safe space and the means to move forward into a new future.

 What happens in the first session?

 This is your first step, giving us an opportunity to meet, to explore what you're seeking from therapy, for me to explain how I work - and how we can work together.

 What happens next?

 We agree to meet at a regular time each week.
 We'll regularly review your progress to ensure you're getting what you need.

 I work between 9:30am and 8pm during the week, although evening appointments tend to fill quickly.
 I also work between 10am and 1pm on Saturdays.

 I offer a free initial 20 minute telephone consultation before we meet, where we discuss whatever has prompted your call, what you hope to address in counselling, while you have an opportunity to ask any questions and gain a sense of my approach and what you can expect of counselling.